 Provisions for inventory obsolescence are raised based on a review of inventories.
-Inventories considered obsolete or un-saleable are written off in the period in which they are identified.
+Inventories considered obsolete or unsaleable are written off in the period in which they are identified.
+The management's decision in maintaining provision for stock obsolescence requires judgment and estimates of future realisable values in relation to slow moving and old inventories.